-To identify the Warning and Static Correction Zones, make sure the Receiver Collar battery is properly installed, the Static Correction Level is set at 2 or above, and the Test Light contacts are held to the Contact Points (6C).
-Walk toward the Boundary Wire holding the Receiver Collar at your pet's neck level (6D) until the Receiver Collar beeps (6E).
+To identify the Warning and Static Correction Zones, make sure the Receiver Collar batteries are properly installed, the Static Correction Level is set at 2 or above, and the Test Light Contacts are held to the Contact Points (6C).
+Walk toward the Boundary Wire, holding the Receiver Collar at your cat's neck level (6D) until the Receiver Collar beeps (6E).